Nutrition + Health (from a

 - since fully cooked white pasta will quickly convert into

-pasta will convert to sugar much more slowly.
+cooked).
+Undercooked pasta will convert to sugar much more

-will slow the digestion rate which will produce the same
+slow the digestion rate which will produce the same amount of

 - replace pure white pasta with brown, green and red pasta